ryanburst/HiveText/README.md

 |AttackedText|Doesn't replace any existing text, but shows when you damage a beehive.
 Do you know how many times I've accidentally punched a hive making this mod?
 The bees do.
 And they don't forget.|
 |GenericText (default)|The fallback list.
 If any of the above options are enabled in the `.cfg` file, but don't exist in the `.yml` file, it will pull from here.|

-## Issues
+## Issues / Suggestions
-All issues can be reported on the [mod Github page](https://github.com/ryanburst/HiveText/issues).
+All issues and/or suggestions can be reported on the [mod Github page](https://github.com/ryanburst/HiveText/issues).
 Or you can give me a buzz on Discord.
 Get it?
 That was a bee joke.

 ## Author Information
 ### WildGrue
 `STEAM:` https://steamcommunity.com/id/wildgrue/

 `GITHUB:` https://github.com/ryanburst/

 `Discord:` https://discordapp.com/users/212216967359234050

 ### Credits